bananahannah/exhibit_app/README.md

 - Edit & update form

 ## Wireframe:
-You can see my intial wireframe[here](https://i.imgur.com/O9Rbod0.jpg)
+You can see my intial wireframe [here](https://i.imgur.com/O9Rbod0.jpg)

 # FEATURES TO BE ADDED 🤦🏻‍♀️